Doctor Podcasting: How to Start a Podcast as a Doctor

 You already have so many places to promote your podcast.
 Embed a link to your podcast on your website, your personal bio page on your website, on your social media pages (both personal and professional), and write about your podcast in your practice’s blog.
 Push your podcast anywhere you can – the more listeners you have, the more success you’ll see from all your podcasting work.

-We always want to keep our clients up to speed on the Best Medical Podcasts they should be listening to, and we’d love to have you on that list!
+We have on of the top lists online of the Best Medical Podcasts to listen to, and we’d love to consider you for that list!
 Once you get your podcast up and running, shoot us an email so we can check it out.
 You just might make the list!